Blaze276/the-game-bot/README.md

 IMPORTANT: this project will not be python forever. we are planning to port the bot to either lua or kotlin

+UPDATE: this project will be moved to java very soon, it is already in developement.

 Port of the game bot to python.
 Now available as a public repo and available to everyone Currently fully ported to Python with Discord.py.